pekkis/react-broilerplate-project/README.md

 - React-Redux-Router
 - PostCSS
 - CSS modules
+- Testing with Mocha, Chai and Enzyme.
-- Testing, universality and some other stuff are still in progress.
+- Universality and some other stuff are still in limbo.

 Instructions
 -------------